Joone Blog

 Currywurst

-I didn’t have a chance to go to any tourist attractions in Berlin this time, but I had Currywurst which is well-known Berlin food.
+I didn’t have a chance to go to any tourist attractions in Berlin this time, but I did have Currywurst, a well-known Berlin food.
 It was good to have it with a beer.

 Visiting the Cambridge office

-After the Desktop Summit, I moved to Cambridge for visiting the company HQ office.
+After the Desktop Summit, I moved to Cambridge to visit the company HQ office.
 It was very nice to meet people and work at the office.
-I had brought along some postcards of UNESCO World Heritage of Korea for a small gift as follows:
+I had brought along some postcards of UNESCO World Heritage Sites of Korea as small gifts, as follows:

-You can see them from the bulletin board when you visit the office.
+You can see them on the bulletin board when you visit the office.

 There are many tourist attractions near the office, so I went to the Cambridge University Botanic Garden and the Fitzwilliam Museum during my stay.
 It was very nice, so I have shared some photos here.

-On the last evening, we had a team dinner in an Indian restaurant.
-Although British accent was a bit unfamiliar to me, I enjoyed the talks and the Tandoori chicken.
-Anyway, I’d like to thank everyone in the office for helping me stay and work well.
+On the last evening, we had a team dinner at an Indian restaurant.
+Although the British accent was a bit unfamiliar to me, I enjoyed the conversation and the Tandoori chicken.
+I’d like to thank everyone in the office for helping me stay and work well.
 Thanks!